Idaho Online School FAQs

 Do you provide curriculum for special needs students?

-Depending on a child's IEP, we can tailor our curriculum to meet his or her needs.
+Depending on a child's IEP, we can tailor our curriculum to meet their needs.
 To discuss your child's needs, please contact our office and we will put you in touch with our special education team.

 Does my child receive trade or industry certifications through ITCA?